cdl-geneseo/geneseo-dictionary/C/Crocs.md

 # Crocs

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Crocs

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 crocs : 1)alligators.
 This term was made popular by the late Steve Erwin.
 2) The plastic clog shoes that have holes that became popular in the year 2006.
 60% of student surveyed use this term.
 F06.
 KTousey